 A student who transfers to Texas Wesleyan University with an Associate of Arts degree from an accredited Texas college or university with corresponding four-year General Education Requirements will be exempt from the General Education Curriculum.
-However, the student will still be required to take three hours of an approved religion course (unless already completed) as listed in the General Education Curriculum requirements.
+A student who transfers from a regionally accredited Texas state-supported institution with the "core curriculum certificate of completion" designation will also be exempt from the General Education Curriculum.
+However, all students will still be required to take three hours of an approved religion course (unless already completed) as listed in the General Education Curriculum requirements.

-While not part of the General Education Curriculum, GST 1111, Freshman Seminar, is required for all first semester freshmen or freshman transfer students with 11 or fewer completed credit hours.
+While not part of the General Education Curriculum, ASE 1111, Freshman Seminar, is required for all first semester freshmen or freshman transfer students with 11 or fewer completed credit hours.
 Students receive elective credit for this course.
-GST 1112, Freshman Seminar Laboratory, is a mandatory course for all freshman students placed on academic probation following their first semester.
+ASE 1112, Freshman Seminar Laboratory, is a mandatory course for all freshman students placed on academic probation following their first semester.